Battle royal: Historical uses

 In 18th century England, bare-knuckle boxing conducted according to Jack Broughton's rules included matches involving eight fighters.
 Referred to as "Broughton's Battle Royals", these events were spoofed in political cartoons of the era.
 The practice eventually fell out of favor in the United Kingdom, but it continued in the American colonies.
 Lower-class white people who lived in the backcountry practiced "free-for-all" as well as rough-and-tumble fighting.
-The practice also spread to American enslaved people, who held mass fights as a form of entertainment.
-Frederick Douglass wrote that such distractions, as well as the consumption of alcohol, were "among the most effective in the hands of the slaveholder in keeping down the spirit of insurrection."
+The practice also spread to enslaved people in America via their abductors and enslavers, who forced the enslaved into mass fights as a form of entertainment.
+In a similar vein, Frederick Douglass wrote that practices such as allowing slaves to hunt animals for sport on holidays, as well as consume alcohol and participate in other leisurely activities, were "among the most effective in the hands of the slaveholder in keeping down the spirit of insurrection."

 After the American Civil War, the battle royal became even more popular, but the events were also increasingly considered shameful and disreputable.
 Promoters of boxing events arranged for brutal free-for-alls with few rules, generally between black boxers.
 The audience for these spectacles was almost always white, unlike the pre-war entertainment within the enslaved communities.
 A battle royal was a frequent opening event for boxing and wrestling shows from 1870 to 1910.
 They originated and were most popular in the Southern United States but eventually spread to the North.
 However, the events fell out of favor, especially in the North.
 In New York, the State Athletic Commission banned battles royal in 1911.
 They continued in the South from the 1910s to the 1950s but with less popularity.
 The 1952 novel Invisible Man by Ralph Ellison contains a depiction of a battle royal.
 By the 1960s, battles royal had been banned in the South.

 The battle royal was a way for an aspiring boxer to get noticed, and successful battle royal champions gained enough prestige to participate in more respectable boxing matches.
 Jack Johnson, Joe Gans, and Beau Jack are three successful boxers who started out in battles royal.